Andrewkoro105/word_the_geme/README.md

 #EN
 ---
 ##Description
-this word game is designed to test the structure of object description. at the moment it is available only in local mode (from 2 to 6 people) which has a built-in hint system
+this word game is designed to test the structure of the description of objects.
+At the moment it dotupny 2 modes: local (from 2 to 6 people) and the game with the bot which built in a system of tips

 ---